KCHC PRIVACY NOTICE

 The following categories describe different ways that we use and disclose medical information, which do not require your written authorization.
 For each category of uses or disclosures we will explain what we mean and try to give some examples.
 Not every use or disclosure in a category will be listed.
 However, all of the ways we are permitted to use and disclose information will fall within one of the following categories:

-- For treatment.
+- For treatment, care coordination or quality improvement purposes.
 We may use medical information about you to provide you with medical treatment or services.
-We may disclose medical information about you to doctors, nurses, technicians, medical students, or other personnel who are involved in taking care of you.
+Beginning in May 2021, CMS Conditions of Participation (CoP) requires Medicare and Medicaid participating hospitals, including CAHs to send notification to certain providers of a patient’s admission, discharge or transfer.
+KCHC will send notifications of your inpatient, emergency department, and/or observation admission / registration, transfer, and discharge to: your established primary care practitioner or group; post-acute care service providers and suppliers with whom you have an established care relationship prior to the admission or to whom you are being transferred or referred; or other practitioners, groups or entities, identified by you as primarily responsible for your care.
 A doctor at the hospital may share your health information with another doctor inside our hospital, or with a doctor at another hospital, to determine how to diagnose or treat you.
-Your doctor may also share your health information with another doctor to whom you have been referred for further health care.
 For example, a doctor treating you for a broken leg may need to know if you have diabetes because diabetes may slow the healing process.
 In addition, the doctor may need to tell the dietitian if you have diabetes so that we can arrange for appropriate dietary teaching.
 Different departments of KCHC also may share medical information about you in order to coordinate the different things you need, such as prescriptions, lab work and x-rays.
-We also may disclose medical information about you to people outside of KCHC who may be involved in your medical care after you leave our care, such as family members, clergy or others we use to provide services that are part of your care.
+We also may disclose medical information about you to people outside of KCHC who may be involved in your medical care after you leave our care, such as family members, clergy or others we use to provide services that are part of your care

 - For payment.
 We may use and disclose medical information about you so that the treatment and services you receive at KCHC may be billed to and payment may be collected from you, an insurance company or a third party.
 For example we may need to give your health plan information about the services you received while under our care so your health plan will pay us or reimburse you.
 We may also tell your health plan about a treatment you are going to receive to obtain prior approval or to determine whether your plan will cover the treatment.